tektit/getharvest-backup/README.md

 Backup tool for Harvest Time Tracking data using the Harvest API v2.
 This tool automatically discovers all your Harvest accounts and backs up all data from all endpoints, including invoices, estimates, time entries, projects, clients, and more.

+**Fully compliant with the Harvest API v2 OpenAPI specification** - All endpoints have been verified against the official OpenAPI spec to ensure complete data coverage.

 ## Features

 - **Auto-discovery**: Automatically discovers all Harvest accounts using your Personal Access Token (PAT)